Place your feet on the middle of the pegs.

 The leapfrog is where you jump over the handlebars and land on the pogo stick in reverse.

-If you haven’t practiced reverse jumping, make sure to check out this video first.
+If you haven’t practiced reverse jumping, make sure to check out this pogo stick video tutorial first.

 Practice jumping in reverse before you give this one a shot.